bibliosansfrontieres/doc-koombook-training/pages/02.quels-usages/01.naissance_du_projet/default.en.md

+---
-#Project Creation
+title: Project Creation
+---

-** The KoomBook is a project following the creation of the first Ideas Boxes. **
+**The KoomBook is a project following the creation of the first Ideas Boxes.**

 ![](baby.png)